Coretta Scott King

 Description

-As Dr. King prepared for the Birmingham campaign in early 1963, he drafted the final sermons for Strength to Love, a volume of his best-known homilies.
+As Dr. King prepared for the Birmingham campaign in early 1963, he drafted the final sermons for Strength to Love, a volume of his most best-known homilies.
 King had begun working on the sermons during a fortnight in jail in July 1962.
-Having been arrested for holding a prayer vigil outside Albany City Hall, King and Ralph Abernathy shared a jail...
+While behind bars, he spent uninterrupted time preparing the...

-As Dr. King prepared for the Birmingham campaign in early 1963, he drafted the final sermons for Strength to Love, a volume of his best-known homilies.
+As Dr. King prepared for the Birmingham campaign in early 1963, he drafted the final sermons for Strength to Love, a volume of his most best-known homilies.
 King had begun working on the sermons during a fortnight in jail in July 1962.
-Having been arrested for holding a prayer vigil outside Albany City Hall, King and Ralph Abernathy shared a jail...
+While behind bars, he spent uninterrupted time preparing the...